pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Click the Create button](images/pic06.png)

-On the Subscription Allocations >> moline_operations page make that Simple content access is enabled and click on the Subscriptions tab.
+On the Subscription Allocations >> moline_operations page make sure that Simple content access is enabled and click on the Subscriptions tab.

 ![Click on the subscriptions tab](images/pic07.png)

-On the Subscriptions tab click blue Add Subscriptions button.
+On the Subscriptions tab click the blue Add Subscriptions button.

 ![Click on the Add Subscriptions button](images/pic08.png)

-On the Add Subscriptions to moline_operations page you will see subscriptions available to add to the manifest.
+On the Add Subscriptions to moline_operations page you will see the subscriptions available to add to the manifest.
 Since we have Simple Content Access enabled we only need to add one subscription per Red Hat product to the manifest.
 For this example we are adding one subscription for RHEL Premium with Smart Management.

 ![Add subscription ](images/pic09.png)